 What is Appe Curb?

 First off, Appe Curb is an appetite suppressant with vitamin C, vitamin B6, chromium, DL-phenylalanine, l-tyrosine, l-glutamine and 5-HTP.
 When you take four capsules twice daily, you’re supposed to notice decreased carbohydrate, drug and alcohol cravings.
-It also claims to help maintain a healthy weight.
+It also claims to help you maintain a healthy weight.
 The bottle is small and portable, so that’s one good thing.

 Xymogen makes Appe Curb.
 Unfortunately, we found no details about the company on the official website, but we do know they started online in 2002.
 You can buy it if you have the “practitioner’s code.”
 If you don’t have one, you’ll have to locate a healthcare provider locally.
 We like that the ingredients are natural and chromium may just help control hunger to an extent, but read on…